ydango/RefactoringFowler/README.md

 * [NUnit](https://nunit.org) v3.10+

 ## Testing
 Unit testing is vital to refactoring and have been added.
-The convetion used is that ChapterN's tests are in project ChapterN.Tests
+The convention used is that the tests for *ChapterN* are in project *ChapterN.Tests*

 ## Installing
 ### Package Manager (for NUnit3 Test projects)